kubernetes/website/content/en/docs/tasks/tools/_index.md

 ## kubeadm

 You can use the {{< glossary_tooltip term_id="kubeadm" text="kubeadm" >}} tool to create and manage Kubernetes clusters.
-It performs the actions necessary to get a minimum viable, secure cluster up and running in a user friendly way.
+It performs the actions necessary to get a minimum viable, secure cluster up and running in a user-friendly way.

 [Installing kubeadm](/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) shows you how to install kubeadm.
 Once installed, you can use it to [create a cluster](/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).